Artist talk - 2 artist talks - Heineken Prize for Art

-Artist talk3 artists - Heineken Prize for Art
+Artist talk 2 artist talks - Heineken Prize for Art

 The Heineken Prize is the largest visual art prize in the Netherlands and has been awarded every two years since 1988 to an artist living and working in the Netherlands.
 Alfred Heineken implemented the price.